 The proppants (sand) suspended in the fluid remain in the fractures to keep them open when the pumping has stopped.
 This provides a pathway for the fossil fuel to flow into the well and be recovered.
-These fracture pathways generated by fracking can be three to six millimetres wide and can extend horizontally up to 400 metres and vertically up to 100 metres within the gas-bearing rock formation.
+These fracture pathways generated by fracking can be three to six millimeters wide and can extend horizontally up to 400 meters and vertically up to 100 meters within the gas-bearing rock formation.

 The basic workflow of fracking can be summed up as follows: